kevinconway/Modelo.js/doc/deferred.rst

 There may be a scenario in which a function needs to be executed when a promise is resolved or failed but it does not depend on the value returned by the promise.
-In these scenarios events callbacks may be used rather than the standard callback registration::
+In these scenarios events may be used rather than the standard callback registration::

     var rssPromise = getRSS();